Apply for Housing Benefit and Council Tax Reduction now

 How much Housing Benefit may I get?

-If you rent from a Private Landlord, then you first need to work out your Local Housing Allowance rate.
-If you rent from a Social Landlord (like InCommunities) then go straight to the Benefits Calculator below.
+Private landlord: if you rent from a Private Landlord, then you first need to work out your Local Housing Allowance rate by using these two steps:

 How much Council Tax Reduction may I get?